All Posts AI Strategy

 Failure mode design: Agents will encounter situations they can't handle.
 Design explicit failure modes (retry, escalate, pause and notify) rather than assuming agents will always succeed.

-Bounded autonomy: Start with agents operating in narrow, well-defined domains.
+Bounded autonomy: Start with agents operating in narrow, well defined domains.
 Expand scope as trust is earned.
 An agent with access to everything and no bounds is an operational risk, not a productivity gain.

 The shift from chatbots to agents isn't evolutionary.
 It's a different category of technology with different architecture requirements, different design principles, and fundamentally different impact potential.